jamesdinht/timesheet-automation/CONTRIBUTING.md

 Please report any issues, errors, and bugs that you encounter while trying to run this application in [Issues](https://github.com/jamesdinht/timesheet-automation/issues).
 The more information we have, the better we can solve the problems.

+## Coding Guidelines

+Please open a feature branch for each issue, instead of pushing directly to master.

 ## Code of Conduct

 ### Our Pledge